Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - We aim at develloping a user comunity and get in talks with Dapp and especially DeFi players with a taylored value proposition for them.
 - Garbled Circuit Evaluator in WASM to enable its use on browser and nodes - Transaction Validation variants on browsers.
 - Improvement of our Visual Cryptography scheme by reintroducing pure visual cryptography frame to display character, figures, images.
-It should increase the complexity, cost and ressources required for an attack.
+It should increase the complexity, cost and resources required for an attack.
 - Potential research grant on our real-time Malware detection scheme
 - Add OT oblivious transfer in our pallet to enable usage of MPC with our GCF.
 - Add behavioral biometric feature